 Before you can start improving your website’s search engine rankings, you must understand the basics.
 Google’s algorithm is under lock and key.
 But through a combination of research and information directly from Google, we know specific things that matter.
 Some of these things include:

-• Website speed How quickly your website loads.
+- Website speed —How quickly your website loads.
 Ideally, it should load within three seconds or less.
 Visitors don’t have the patience to wait long for a site to load and quickly find an alternative.
 We cover this in Chapter 2.

-• Ease of use — The easier a website is to use, the more likely visitors will stick around and look at more of your content.
+- Ease of use — The easier a website is to use, the more likely visitors will stick around and look at more of your content.
 Keep things simple.
 Don’t make users have to scroll or click around too much to find whatever they are looking for.
 We cover this in Chapter 2, as well.

-• Security — Purchasing an SSL certificate for your website adds an extra layer of security for your visitors.
+- Security — Purchasing an SSL certificate for your website adds an extra layer of security for your visitors.
 It’s what makes a website reachable at HTTPS://domain.com and is crucial for ecommerce websites.
 Only 40% of respondents say their website is secure.
 That’s another topic we address in more detail in Chapter 2.

-• Content quality — When choosing where to rank a site, Google considers their users (the searchers) first.
+Content quality — When choosing where to rank a site, Google considers their users (the searchers) first.
 Google wants to connect users to the most relevant, comprehensive, and valuable content, so content that hits those marks will naturally rank higher.
-Skip to Chapter 5 if this is what you want more of.

-• Backlinks — The number of links to your website from other domains.
+- Backlinks — The number of links to your website from other domains.
 Skip to Chapter 7 to learn more about link building.

 With the basics out of the way, the following chapters go into more detail about these elements.
 And when it comes to promoting your website, Chapter 4 covers paid advertising methods, Chapter 6 covers social media, and Chapter 8 covers on-going efforts.